 For the purpose of FICA, an authorized copy of the parties ID documentation and Proof of Address is required.

-Contact us for all your notarial requirements and expert legal advice.
+Contact us for all your notarial requirements and expert legal advice about cohabitation agreements.

 Subscribe to our Newsletter